 Located in the center of North Park, the Arapahoe National Wildlife Refuge sits at elevations as high as 8,700 feet, making it the highest animal refuge in the National Wildlife Refuge System in the continental US.
 The refuge’s habitats, which include irrigated meadow, riparian, sagebrush uplands, wetlands, and mixed conifer and aspen forests, host an abundance of diverse wildlife species.

 Set smack dab in the heart of North Park, the tiny town of Walden is a perfect place to set up shop while visiting the area.
-You’ll be treated to an authentic western style main street, charming cafes and a coffeeshop to hang out in, and multiple motels to choose from.
+You’ll be treated to an authentic western style main street, charming cafes, a coffee shop to hang out in, and multiple motels to choose from.
 Walden even has its own bowling alley, the 10th Frame, which hosts a bar, multiple lanes, and dine-in food service.

-North Park is well worth visiting, even if you’re coming from a far off destination like Pueblo or Colorado Springs.
-With everything to see and do here, it’s still possible to stay in a lakeside cabin for under $100 in North Park, something that’s unfathomable in comparable parts of Colorado.
+North Park is well worth visiting, even if you’re coming from a far-off destination like Pueblo or Colorado Springs.
+With everything to see and do here, it’s still possible to stay in a lakeside cabin for around $100 in North Park, something that’s unfathomable in comparable parts of Colorado.

 North Park is well worth taking an extra detour for if you’re traveling through the area to visit Steamboat Springs, and is completely deserving of its own trip if you’re looking to immerse yourself in gorgeous, uncrowded landscapes.
 Consider looping back to the northern front range via the Cache-la-Poudre-North Park Byway, a gorgeous paved route on CO-14 from Walden to Fort Collins.